 Qatar has a long history when it is about currency or monetary system.
 The coin age begun during the era of Uthman caliphate which ran in between 644 to 656 common era or CE.
 It was vital for trade transections and run for thousands of years till now.
 However, there were several changes in the types and composition of currency throughout this long history.

 One thing Qatar still kept as part of old currency tradition is the name. from the caliphate era to the modern age, their coin has the same name, which is Dirhams.
 The bimetallic standards of the dirhams, however, got established during the Khalif Omar’s age.
 Those coins ensure a fix quality and quantity during production of each currencies.

 When the monetary history of Qatar is researched, it has been found that this currency was used by the Muslim world for the next 1500 years.
-The geopolitical correspondences, expansion of international trade and commerce, and interferences of foreign traders and conquerors in the middle eastern zone throughout the time took responsibilities for currency devaluations in Qatar.
+The geopolitical correspondences, expansion of international trade and commerce, and interferences of foreign traders and conquerors in the middle eastern zone throughout the time took responsibilities for currency devaluations and FDI in Qatar.

 Here in this article, we will analyze the history of Qatar currency in depth.
 We will also see the current exchange rate status of Qatar money against the US dollar and Indian rupees.

 Islamic coins also called dirham took a uniform look during the Omar caliphate, when officially sanctioned dirham was made out of pure silver and weighted 3 g.
 10 dirham was equivalent to 1 diner, which is also a coin and made up of 22kgold.
 This coin weighted 4.25g.
 These coins were the valued means of national and international trade transactions for centuries.

 Many relics and historical findings discovered the long usage of these coins by various tribes and nationalities.
 This proves the widespread usage of middle eastern coins across the world.